 The overall purpose of the training programme is to increase participant’s knowledge and understanding of the concept of gender, and gender-based violence, sexuality, and rights.
 It will further take a look at the various forms of gender-based violence and the core principles for a code of conduct, reporting mechanisms and developing a programmatic response.

-This 5-weeks part-time course comprises 6 modules.
-The module outline is included below:
+This part-time course comprises 6 modules.
+The course outline is included below:

 PRE – Training (Free)